 When state sponsored threats are included in the potential attack vector the devices can be of a higher level technically, military or government grade.
 When dealing with aircraft, listening devices can be coupled with pressure switches, this allows them to only activate, or turn on and transmit, at a particular altitude.

-It was critical therefor that the Resilient Defence team not only carried out a full TSCM spectrum analysis sweep and physical search of the aircraft when it was on the ground but to repeat the process when the aircraft was airborne and cruising at normal altitude.
+It was critical therefore that the Reconnaissance team not only carried out a full TSCM spectrum analysis sweep and physical search of the aircraft when it was on the ground but to repeat the process when the aircraft was airborne and cruising at normal altitude.

 A full TSCM sweep was carried out on the aircraft both on the ground and again when it was airborne at cruising altitude to ensure the radio spectrum was fully analysed, this was in line with the threats to the client.